IdsMe-2/Microbial-Matchmakers/README.md

 ├── figures/                      # PNGs used in report/thesis
-├── data/                         # Sample inputs or Crunchomics references ├── results/                      # Output data used in thesis figures (see below) ├── CITATIONS.md                 # Full reference list for tools and papers ├── requirements.txt              # Python environment dependencies
+├── data/                         # Sample inputs or Crunchomics references ├── results/                      # Output data used in thesis figures (see below) ├── thesis/                       # Thesis corresponding to this GitHub ├── CITATIONS.md                  # Full reference list for tools and papers ├── requirements.txt              # Python environment dependencies

 ```